NoridelHerron/SUPERSCALAR_CPU/README.md

 - A SystemVerilog testbench helped me identify and resolve a bug in the forwarding unit where it failed to return zero for undefined cases.
 This issue has been **fixed and re-verified**.
 Writing this testbench also allowed me to catch and address various edge cases, with all signals showing clean waveform activity.
 - A VHDL testbench gave me fine-grained control over input signals to closely observe the behavior of the integrated module.
 It was especially useful for monitoring intra-cycle dependencies—such as forw_from_A behavior—to confirm that my design logic performs as expected.
 The waveform confirms correct forwarding behavior in these cases.

+During this process, I also discovered a misleading failure caused by the inclusion of the JAL instruction in the opcode generator.
+Since JAL bypasses the ALU and EX stage, it appeared as an error in output comparisons.
+After commenting it out in the helper function for opcode generation, the results aligned exactly as expected — with no actual logic issue.

 Although the simulations show that the EX stage is functioning correctly, I recognize the limitations of waveform-only verification and that passing simulation doesn’t always guarantee correct hardware behavior.

 **Looking for collaborator**